atfranc2/mlclust/README.md

     Computes the minimum and maximum distance bewteen any two points in the dataset.
 Then breaks the interval down into equal sized break to try as the eps value in the DBSCAN algorithm.

-    # Lower quantile of eps values to use in DBSCAN
     lower_eps_quant: float
         Lower quantile of eps values to use in DBSCAN.
 This is the quantile of dsitance values between points in the dataset.